Anthony J. MacKay Student Paper Contest

 Anthony J. MacKay Award Recipients

-The 2024 Anthony J. MacKay Student Paper Contest was held at the CRPA Conference in Edmonton (Enoch), Alberta in June 2024.
+The 2025 Anthony J. MacKay Student Paper Contest was held at the CRPA Conference in Hamilton, Ontario in May 2025.

 www.spectralsolutionscanada.ca